Nick Jones Therapy

 Within a therapy group people have the opportunity to learn with, and from, a number of people, rather than just with the therapist.
 This makes for a rich and dynamic experience, and therapy groups are able to offer a great deal of support, insight and help to their members.

-Naturally, the prospect of joining a therapy group can be daunting - not least because you would be invited to share details of your private experience with a number of people, not just a therapist.
-But a therapy group offers an opportunity to develop trust in themselves and others, and the experience of belonging can reduce feelings of shame, which people often carry.
+Naturally, the prospect of joining a therapy group can be daunting - people are often unnerved by the idea of sharing details of your private lives with a number of people, not just a therapist.
+But a therapy group offers an opportunity to develop trust in yourself and others, and the experience of belonging that the process offers can reduce feelings of shame, alienation and loneliness, which people often carry.

-In addition, people often learn to find their own voice, both within the group and beyond.
+In addition, people often learn to find their own voice within the group, and this translates to life outside it.
 This can help people to express themselves more fully; to speak up in difficult moments; to stand up for their needs; and to stand up for others.
-It can also help develop compassion, empathy and a broader, deeper perspective in relation to others' experiences.
+It can also help develop compassion, empathy and a broader, deeper perspective in relation to one's own experience, and others'.

 By belonging to a therapy group, people often realise that they have feelings and experiences in common with other members; equally, the awareness of different experiences offers an opportunity to deepen people's understanding of themselves and others.
 Groups also offer the opportunity to help others as well as receive help, and this is often a powerful part of the therapeutic process.